 Beyond having a direct impact on GHG emissions from cars, reducing individuals’ need to drive to fulfill daily needs by shaping transportation options and moving away from low-density, auto-oriented residential and commercial development, can also support emissions reductions in other sectors.
 This could include reducing energy demand from buildings and infrastructure and supporting carbon sequestration in natural and working lands.
 The Proposed 2022 Scoping Plan Update identifies strategies in these areas as necessary for California to achieve carbon neutrality.

-Buildings & infrastructure: More compact infill development generally generates lower emissions because attached building types and smaller residential unit sizes require fewer emissions to construct and less energy to heat and cool.3,4 Studies have estimated that infill development uses 10 to 20 percent less residential energy due to changes in unit types, sizes, and locations.
-Additional benefits include reduced heat island effects from paved surfaces like parking lots, which increase long-term building energy use, and reduced emissions from the construction of infrastructure.5
+Buildings & infrastructure: More compact infill development generally generates lower emissions per housing unit because attached building types and smaller residential unit sizes require fewer emissions to construct and less energy to heat, cool, and illuminate.3,4 Studies estimate that infill development uses 10 to 20 percent less residential energy due to changes in unit types, sizes, and locations.
+Additional benefits include reduced heat island effects from avoided construction of rooftops and paved surfaces like new roads and parking lots, which increase long-term building energy use, and reduced emissions from the construction of infrastructure.5

 Natural and agricultural lands: The conversion of natural and agricultural lands to residential or commercial development would cause emissions from loss of carbon stored in these systems, as well as reduce the capacity of these lands to sequester carbon from the atmosphere.6